xKocO/Rts-Shootemup-proof-of-concept/README.md

 # Rts-Shootemup-proof-of-concept
-A proof of concept Prototype that I made for work
+A proof of concept prototype that I made for work